TaxTips.ca

 You are better to pay off your mortgage first if your mortgage interest rate is equal to or higher than the rate of return on your RRSP.
 However, if the rate of return on your RRSP is consistently higher than the mortgage interest rate (can you guarantee this?), you would have more money by paying the lower amount on your mortgage, and investing the difference in an RRSP.

-In order to get a better rate of return in your RRSP than the interest rate you are paying on your mortgage, you would have to take on riskier investments, which will not have a guaranteed rate of return.
-We believe you can make a return of 9% per year on your RRSPs.
-See our Save and Invest page for the strategy to achieve this.
-See also our RRSP vs Mortgage Calculator.
+In order to get a better rate of return in your RRSP than the interest rate you are paying on your mortgage, you may have to take on riskier investments, which will not have a guaranteed rate of return.
+We believe you can make a return of 8 or 9% per year on your RRSPs, but this is not without ups and downs.

 See also: What is better - TFSA or RRSP?